Airren/Pattern-Recognition-Basic-Experiements/README.md

 * K Nearest Neighbour
 * SVM (multi kernel)

-Every algorithm is implemented to classfiy 2 classes.
+Each algorithm is implemented to classfiy 2 classes.
 For multi-class problem, OneVsRest and OneVsOne strategies are applied respectively.

 Especially thanks to [this repository](https://github.com/lkj8389/PR-impwork)